 Where can I find the courses taught in English?

-For a complete actual list for each semester do the following:
+For a complete up to date list for each semester do the following:

 Where do I have to register for the exams?

 Important: the exam registration is only in the middle of each term.
-No access to MeinCampus is available before the enrollment, so there is no need to hurry.
+No access to CAMPO is available before the enrollment, so there is no need to hurry.

 The registration process will be supervised by one of our tutors.
 Also your buddies will help you if necessary.

-If you want to participate at an exam (written or oral) at another faculty in Erlangen, please contact the teacher there.
+If you want to participate in an exam (written or oral) at another faculty in Erlangen, please contact the teacher there.

 This grades will be added to your transcript at the end of your stay.